Ronnie Bacon

-Ronald Alfred Sydney Bacon (born 4 March 1935) is an English former professional footballer who played as a winger for two clubs in the Football League, making 170 appearances.
+Ronald Alfred Sydney Bacon (4 March 1935 – 25 September 2020) was an English professional footballer who played as a winger for two clubs in the Football League, making 170 appearances.

 Early life

 Ronald Alfred Sydney Bacon was born on 4 March 1935 in Fakenham, Norfolk.

 Career

-Bacon began his professional career in 1955 with Norwich City, and he made 42 League appearances for them.
+Bacon began his professional career in 1955 with Norwich City, and he made 42 league appearances for them.
 Bacon then moved to Gillingham, making a further 128 appearances in the League.
 Bacon later played non-league football with King's Lynn.

+Personal life

+Bacon was married to Hazel and had a son and two daughters.